mlyszczek/embedlog/readme.md

 it may come in handy when compiling for very small embedded systems.
 All options are passed to configure script in common way **./configure --enable-_feature_**.
 Run **./configure --help** to see help on that matter.
 For all **--enable** options it is also valid to pass **--disable**.
-All enabled options can be later disabled in runtime.
+Enabling option here does not mean it will be hard enabled in runtime, this will just give you an option to enable these settings later in runtime.

 --enable-out-stderr (default: enable)
 -------------------------------------